trueos/pcbsd/src-qt5/docs/preinstall.rst

 install using virtualization software runs slowly.
 If your computer slows down greatly, try closing other applications running on your computer to free up some RAM.

-PC-BSD® automatically installs the `VirtualBox <http://www.virtualbox.org/>`_ open source virtualization program and the `VirtualBox Guest Additions <http://www.virtualbox.org/manual/ch04.html>`_ with the operating system.
+During the installation of PC-BSD®, you can choose to install the `VirtualBox <http://www.virtualbox.org/>`_ open source virtualization program and the
+`VirtualBox Guest Additions <http://www.virtualbox.org/manual/ch04.html>`_ with the operating system.
 The guest additions add mouse pointer integration, shared folders between the host and guest, better video support, and a shared clipboard.
+To install these after installation, use :ref:`AppCafe®` and search for "virtualbox".

+.. note:: the first time you run VirtualBox on a PC-BSD® system, a background script will automatically give your user account the permissions required to run this application.
+Depending upon your desktop, this might break any existing shortcuts to VirtualBox.
+To fix the shortcut, logout and back in.

 If your computer is running another operating system, download the binary for your operating system from the `VirtualBox Downloads page <http://www.virtualbox.org/wiki/Downloads>`_.
 VirtualBox runs on Windows, Linux, Macintosh, and OpenSolaris and supports a large